ryantd42/NY-Legislative-Git/2023/S3136A-2023/bill.md

  PURPOSE UNDER ANY STATE LAW.
   § 2.
 Section 1115 of the tax law is amended by adding a new  subdivi- sion (ll) to read as follows:
-  (LL)  UNTIL  JULY  FIRST,  TWO THOUSAND TWENTY-FOUR, HOME HEATING FUEL OTHERWISE TAXABLE UNDER THIS ARTICLE SHALL NOT BE SUBJECT TO  THE  TAXES IMPOSED BY SECTION ELEVEN HUNDRED FIVE OF THIS ARTICLE OR THE COMPENSAT- ING  USE  TAX  IMPOSED  UNDER SECTION ELEVEN HUNDRED TEN OF THIS ARTICLE
+  (LL)  UNTIL  JULY  FIRST,  TWO  THOUSAND TWENTY-SIX, HOME HEATING FUEL OTHERWISE TAXABLE UNDER THIS ARTICLE SHALL NOT BE SUBJECT TO  THE  TAXES IMPOSED BY SECTION ELEVEN HUNDRED FIVE OF THIS ARTICLE OR THE COMPENSAT- ING  USE  TAX  IMPOSED  UNDER SECTION ELEVEN HUNDRED TEN OF THIS ARTICLE